Labour wants more disclosure on executive pay

 "Making fund managers disclose how they vote on issues will mean the pensioner or the ordinary investor will be in a better position to access information on how votes are cast in their name on matters such as executive pay," Labour Business Secretary Chuka Umunna said in a statement.

-Both Labour and the Conservative/Liberal Democrat coalition government have sought to clamp down on excessively-high corporate salaries, with all three parties targeting the banking sector in particular.
+Both Labour and the ruling coalition government have sought to clamp down on excessively-high corporate salaries, with all three parties targeting the banking sector in particular.

 Prime Minister David Cameron in January promised legislation this year to tackle excessive executive pay.
 Many people in the UK are struggling with wage cuts and unemployment while top company directors still get multi-million pound pay packages.

-British bank Barclays (BARC.L) holds its annual shareholder meeting on April 27, followed by rivals HSBC (HSBA.L), Standard Chartered (STAN.L) and part-nationalised lenders Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L) in May.
+Barclays holds its annual shareholder meeting on April 27, followed by rivals HSBC, Standard Chartered and part-nationalised lenders Royal Bank of Scotland and Lloyds in May.

 Barclays tweaked its bonus scheme last week following resistance from investors to its original proposals, but many investors are still angry that many banks have continued to pay high salaries despite falling share prices and weak results.